Mum Labels: Is There a War?

 FTWM: I heard a FTWM say this in regards to SAHMs on a radio program: “We are busy at 10am, not sitting in a beauty parlour getting our nails done!”

-SAHM: I’ve heard a SAHM say that FTWMs only want expensive cars and big houses.
+SAHM: I’ve heard a SAHM say that FTWMs are selfish and only want expensive cars and big houses.

 I Didn’t Clean the Kitchen Last Night